 Following the approval of the Project Proposal the responsible ministry and partners lead the implementation of the project with advice from ICARS.

 During project implementation the responsible ministry and partners must ensure adherence to ICARS’ guidelines and policies.
-This includes entering into a Partnership Agreement within the first half year of the research project.
+This includes entering a Partnership Agreement within the research project’s first half year.

 Documents: